SOFTS-Coffee hits 14-month low amid upbeat supply outlook, demand woes

 * Costa Rica's coffee production will likely grow 11.5% in the 2022-2023 harvest, officials said, boosted by new plantations and a larger crop during the biannual cycle.

-* Meanwhile, the weather in top producer Brazil remains favourable, exports are picking up pace and concerns escalate that a global economic downturn could curb demand.
+* The weather in top producer Brazil remains favourable and exports are picking up pace, but a potential global economic downturn could curb demand.

 SUGAR